 Consider the Risks

 Real estate syndication comes with risks, just like any other investment.
-Consider the risks associated with the investment, such as market risk, default risk, and liquidity risk.
-Evaluate how the syndicator plans to mitigate these risks and the investor protections.
+First, consider the risks associated with the investment, such as market risk, default risk, and liquidity risk.
+Then, evaluate how the syndicator plans to mitigate these risks and the investor protections.

 Conduct Due Diligence

-Before making any investment, it’s crucial to conduct due diligence.
-This means verifying the information provided by the syndicator and conducting independent research to ensure that the investment opportunity is legitimate.
+Before making any investment, it’s crucial to conduct thorough due diligence.
+This means verifying the information provided by the syndicator and conducting independent research to ensure that the investment opportunity is legitimate and likely to succeed.
 Some critical steps in due diligence include: